11zouzou11/Samar-Beauty/README.md

 [Back to top ⇧](#Samar-Beauty)

+## Testing

+Testing information can be found in a separate testing [file](TESTING.md "Link to testing file")

 ## Deployment

 This project was developed using [GitPod](https://www.gitpod.io "Link to Visual Studio Code site"), committed to git and pushed to GitHub using the computer terminal.